git-keeper/git-keeper/docs/faculty-users.md

 Uploading an assignment does not immediately send it to your students.
 If the assignment uploads successfully you will receive an email that looks just like the email that the students get when they receive the assignment.
-You can make sure the assignment works as expected by cloning it and pushing some solutions.
+You can make sure the assignment works as expected by using `gkeep test` or by cloning it and pushing some solutions.

 If you discover errors in your assignment you can update it before sending it to the students.
-You can modify the any one of the three components of the assignment individually, or update everything.
+You can modify any one of the four components of the assignment individually, or update everything.
 To update the entire assignment:

 ```no-highlight